Special Olympics To Kick Off 50th Anniversary Spring Games

-CHICAGO (CBS) – The 50th annual Special Olympics Spring Games are kicking off in Chicago.
+CHICAGO (AP) — The 50th annual Special Olympics Spring Games is kicking off in Chicago.

 Hundreds of family members, coaches and fans will welcome more than 4,500 athletes at Thursday’s opening ceremonies.
 The event will be held at Soldier Field, where the Special Olympics was first held in 1968.